Home » Korean Side Dishes (Banchan) » Stir Fried Gochujang Sauce (Yak Gochujang)

 Comparing Stir Fried Gochujang with My Regular Bibimbap Sauce

-Many of you may have tried my bibimbap recipe already.
-In that recipe, I also included my hugely popular bibimbap sauce.
-(If you haven’t tried it, you must!)
+I know many of you have already tried my bibimbap recipe, which includes my super popular bibimbap sauce (if you haven’t tried it yet, you really should!).

-My regular bibimbap sauce is thiner / runnier than today’s stir fried gochujang sauce.
-So it spreads and mixes easier.
-It’s also slightly sweeter and tangier.
-(Well, I did add some vinegar there!)
+So, my regular bibimbap sauce is thinner and more runny than today’s stir fried gochujang sauce, which means it spreads and mixes more easily.
+It’s also a bit sweeter and tangier (I mean, I did add some vinegar!).

-But the most obvious difference would be that today’s recipe contains meat in the sauce whereas my regular bibimbap sauce doesn’t.
+But the most noticeable difference is that today’s recipe has meat in the sauce, while my regular bibimbap sauce doesn’t.

 How to Serve Stir Fried Gochujang Sauce

-As I mentioned a few times already, you can use stir fried gochujang sauce in bibimbap.
+As I’ve mentioned before, you can use this stir fried gochujang sauce in bibimbap.

-Also, you can use the gochujang sauce as a dipping sauce in rice lettuce wrap.
-This is how the king of the Joseon dynasty used to eat the sauce.
+Also, you can use the gochujang sauce as a dipping sauce for ssambap (Korean lettuce and rice wraps).
+Fun fact: this is how the king of the Joseon dynasty used to enjoy the sauce.

-Are you ready to give it a go?
-I hope you’re convinced!
+So, are you ready to give it a try?
+I hope I’ve convinced you!
 Enjoy!

 P.S.
-If you like a multi-purpose sauce, you might also like to try spicy canned tuna!
+If you’re a fan of versatile sauces, you might also want to try spicy canned tuna!

 gochujang bibimbap